Digital-Identity-Labs/rasp/README.md

 * Certificate rebuilds will happen when the new image is built, to make sure you are not using any inherited keys.
 You can generate your own using `/etc/rasp/keygen.sh` or manually with `/usr/sbin/shib-keygen` but please try to keep them off the image - mount them from disk if possible.
+* APACHE_EXTRA_MODS can be used to enable additional modules that are present but not loaded by default.
+Separate each module name with a space, for example:
+  `APACHE_EXTRA_MODS="auth_openidc authnz_ldap"`
+* /etc/scripts contains scripts that are run when the container starts, but before Apache is launched.

 ### When using Rasp's Dockerfile to build your own images

-The defaults for these settings can be changed by using `--build-arg THE_ARG="new setting"` with `docker build`

-*  SP_HOST the host/domain name of the primary SP/website
+* SP_HOST: the host/domain name of the primary SP/website
-*  SP_URL the full base URL of the primary SP/website
+* SP_URL: the full root URL of the primary SP/website
-*  SP_ID the entity ID of the primary SP
+* SP_ID: the entity ID of the primary SP
+* APACHE_EXTRA_MODS: is a list of extra modules to enable at runtime

 ## Other Information